lukas-sparnauskas/evalAIRR/README.md

 - `statistics` - statistical indicators (average, median, standard deviation and variance) of a feature in both real and simulated datasets.
 Parameters: list of features you are creating the report for.

 #### Observation-based reports

 - `observation_distr_histogram` - observation distribution histogram.
 Parameters: list of observations you are creating the report for.
 - `observation_distr_boxplot` - observation distribution boxplot.
 Parameters: list of observations you are creating the report for.
 - `observation_distr_violinplot` - observation distribution violin plot.
 Parameters: list of observations you are creating the report for.
 - `observation_distr_densityplot` - observation distribution density plot.
 Parameters: list of observations you are creating the report for.
-The observation index 'all' can be used to report on all observations in one plot.
+The observation index `all` can be used to report on all observations in one plot.
 - `observation_distance` - Euclidean distance between the real and simulated observation.
 Parameters: list of observations you are creating the report for.
 - `observation_statistics` - statistical indicators (average, median, standard deviation and variance) of an observation in both real and simulated datasets.
 Parameters: list of observations you are creating the report for.

+Additional parameters: `with_ml_sim` - optional parameter, which if True, instructs the report to include a comparison with a generated dataset using a GaussianProcessRegressor machine learning model trained on the real dataset (currently, only applies to the report type `observation_distr_densityplot` in reports with `all` observations). `ml_random_state` - optional integer parameter, relevant only if `with_ml_sim` is set to True, which sets a seed in the machine learning model random number generation.

 #### General reports

+- `ks` - Kolmogorov–Smirnov statistic for all features.
+Parameters: `output` - optional parameter, that specifies the path of text/csv file the the results will be exported to.
 - `copula_2d` - a 2D scatter plot that displays two features in a Gausian Multivariate copula space.
 Parameters: a report section of any name, under which the compared features are specified.
 - `copula_3d` - a 3D scatter plot that displays three features in a Gausian Multivariate copula space.
 Parameters: a report section of any name, under which the compared features are specified.
 - `feature_average_vs_variance` - a scatter plot that displays the average value of every feature on one axis and the variance of every feature on the other axis.
+Parameters: `with_ml_sim` - optional parameter, which if True, instructs the report to include a comparison with a generated dataset using a GaussianProcessRegressor machine learning model trained on the real dataset. `ml_random_state` - optional integer parameter, relevant only if `with_ml_sim` is set to True, which sets a seed in the machine learning model random number generation.
 - `observation_average_vs_variance` - a scatter plot that displays the average value of every observation on one axis and the variance of every observation on the other axis.
+Parameters: `with_ml_sim` - optional parameter, which if True, instructs the report to include a comparison with a generated dataset using a GaussianProcessRegressor machine learning model trained on the real dataset. `ml_random_state` - optional integer parameter, relevant only if `with_ml_sim` is set to True, which sets a seed in the machine learning model random number generation.
 - `corr` - correlation matrix heatmaps of the real and simulated datasets.
-Parameters: `percent_features` - an optional parameter for dimensionality reduction using PCA.
-A float value corresponding with the ratio of feature reduction (e.g. `percent_features` equal to 0.5 would reduce the feature count by half).
+Parameters: `reduce_to_n_features` - an optional parameter for dimensionality reduction using PCA.
+The number of features to reduce the dataset to (must be reduce_to_n_features < min(n_observations, n_features)). `with_ml_sim` - optional parameter, which if True, instructs the report to include a comparison with a generated dataset using a GaussianProcessRegressor machine learning model trained on the real dataset. `ml_random_state` - optional integer parameter, relevant only if `with_ml_sim` is set to True, which sets a seed in the machine learning model random number generation.
 - `pca_2d` - two scatter plots with both datasets reduced to two dimensions using PCA.
+Parameters: `with_ml_sim` - optional parameter, which if True, instructs the report to include a comparison with a generated dataset using a GaussianProcessRegressor machine learning model trained on the real dataset. `ml_random_state` - optional integer parameter, relevant only if `with_ml_sim` is set to True, which sets a seed in the machine learning model random number generation.

 Here is a sample `reports` section of a configuration file containing all of the reports: